Ethnicity

 WinnerBio

 Hello!
-My name is Imani and I am currently attending community college at the College of Lake County as a transfer student to, later this fall, attend a four-year university as a psychology major to become a clinical psychologist in the future.
+My name is Imani and I am currently attending the University of Illinois-Urbana Champaign as a psychology major in order to become a clinical psychologist in the future.

 My passion in psychology strongly revolves around helping others who struggle with their mental health.
 Growing up, I've seen many individuals around me struggle with experiencing mental health stigma within their family/friend groups, causing them to hesitate or refuse in reaching out to receive the proper mental health support and resources they need, and instead suffer through their pain alone.
 This has resulted in myself wanting to help combat the mental health stigma and help people, whether it is just one person or even a community, understand that they are not alone in their mental health struggles, and should not feel ashamed or fearful to seek professional help.